nixworks/public/news/2014/05/27/index.md

 ##### Pfizer
 ### [Pfizer announces plans to release an over-the-counter version of heartburn medication Nexium. ](/news/2014/05/27/pfizer-announces-plans-to-release-an-over-the-counter-version-of-heartburn-medication-nexium.md)
-_Context: Pfizer, heartburn, Nexium_
+_Context: heartburn, Pfizer, Nexium_

 ##### Malaysia
 ### [Malaysia's Department of Civil Aviation and British satellite firm Inmarsat release the raw data used to determine the estimated path of missing Malaysia Airlines Flight 370. ](/news/2014/05/27/malaysia-s-department-of-civil-aviation-and-british-satellite-firm-inmarsat-release-the-raw-data-used-to-determine-the-estimated-path-of-mis.md)
-_Context: Malaysia, Inmarsat, British, Department of Civil Aviation_
+_Context: Department of Civil Aviation, British, Malaysia, Inmarsat_

 ##### Vietnam
 ### [Vietnam and China trade accusations over an incident in the South China Sea that led to the sinking of a Vietnamese fishing boat yesterday. ](/news/2014/05/27/vietnam-and-china-trade-accusations-over-an-incident-in-the-south-china-sea-that-led-to-the-sinking-of-a-vietnamese-fishing-boat-yesterday.md)